Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 - In [Red vs. Blue S12E12 "The Reunion"](https://youtu.be/9pfGQ5msrrU?t=102)

-> _We've been tricked, we've been backstabbed and we've been quite possibly, bamboozled._
+> We've been tricked, we've been backstabbed and we've been quite possibly, bamboozled.

 ### The IT Crowd

 #### Maurice Moss

-> _I came here to drink milk and kick ass.
-And I've just finished my milk._
+> I came here to drink milk and kick ass.
+And I've just finished my milk.

+> I like being weird.
+Weird's all I've got.
+That and my sweet style.

+### Billy Madison

+#### Principal

+> Mr. Madison, what you've just said is one of the most insanely idiotic things I have ever heard.
+At no point in your rambling, incoherent response were you even close to anything that could be considered a rational thought.
+Everyone in this room is now dumber for having listened to it.
+I award you no points, and may God have mercy on your soul.

 ## Science

 ### Carl Sagan

-> _Somewhere, something incredible is waiting to be known._
+> Somewhere, something incredible is waiting to be known.

 ### Richard Feynman

-> _Study hard what interests you the most in the most undisciplined, irreverent and original manner possible._
+> Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.

 ### Isaac Asimov

-> _People who think they know everything are a great annoyance to those of us who do._
+> People who think they know everything are a great annoyance to those of us who do.

-> _Violence is the last refuge of the incompetent._
+> Violence is the last refuge of the incompetent.

 ### Arthur C. Clarke

-> _I don’t believe in astrology; I’m a Sagittarius and we’re skeptical._
+> I don’t believe in astrology; I’m a Sagittarius and we’re skeptical.

 ---